There are a number of benefits to starting a Debt Management Plan:

 However, as with any debt solution, there are a number of consequences that it‘s important to be aware of too:

 - Reducing your repayments will affect your credit rating.
-It will be recorded on your credit file for six years.
+It will be recorded on your credit file for at least six years.
 If you want to apply for credit in the future, you may find it hard to obtain during that period.

 - As a Debt Management Plan is not a legally binding solution, your lenders may not agree to reduced repayments and may take, or continue to take, further action to collect your debt.